athulyasimon/project_portfolio/_projects/e_line_following_car.md

 * The car's body and wheels were laser cut and 3D printed
 * An Android Phone camera was used to locate the line
-* The phone had to communicate with the PIC steer the car
+* The phone had to communicate with the PIC to steer the car

 Click [here](https://www.dropbox.com/home/Videos?preview=car_line_following.mp4) to see a video of this project.